mircea-mihail/cowboy-rocket/README.md

 * you can get a negative score (just don't do anything for a while then start playing)
 * you can shoot at a wall while near it without taking damage with rocket bullets if you move away fast enough
 * there is both hardware and software support for auto brightness but it annoys me too much so I soft blocked it
-* there is only one pin left unused on the arduino Uno, other than pin 0 and 1 (i need my serial comms)
+* there is only one pin left unused on the arduino Uno, other than pin 0 and 1 (I need my serial comms)
 * there are 241 defines in this code
+* soldering is hard.
+It took a wapping 15 hours to get it done (I *need* to learn PCB design)